-The relationship between keywords and search queries is the foundation of Adwords paid search marketing and organic SEO campaigns.
+The relationship between keywords and search queries is the foundation of Google Ads paid search marketing and organic SEO campaigns.
 We hope this 5,000 word keyword targeting guide will help startups and business owners have a better understanding of how you can combine PPC and organic search engine optimization strategies to create content and ads for both informational and transactional terms in order to maximize traffic, conversions and marketing channels.
 Because this is a lengthy guide, we have created a table of contents to give our user’s the ability to jump ahead to certain sections of interest.
 Happy reading.

 Keyword Research Guide Table of Contents

 - Getting Started with Keyword Research